UmakanthOS/oscon2018Labs/DeployLinuxVM/create-linux-vm/ProvisionLinuxVM.md

 - Sign in to the Azure Portal
 - Deploy a Linux Virtual Machine on Azure
 - Connect to the Linux Virtual Machine using SSH
+- Edit and compile a "Hello World" C program inside vim, a popular text editor on Linux/UNIX.

 <a name="Prerequisites"></a>
 ## Prerequisites ##